openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ]
 ```

-A non-normative example below shows a credential authorization request which is also an OAuth 2.0 authorization request (uses PKCE as defined in [@!RFC7636]) and includes a truncated `authorization_request` parameter.
+A non-normative example below shows a credential Authorization Request which is also an OAuth 2.0 Authorization Request (uses PKCE as defined in [@!RFC7636]) and includes a truncated `authorization_request` parameter.

 ```
 HTTP/1.1 302 Found